- Web Conferencing

 Continuity of Instruction

-RIT is committed to the continuity of instruction (also called academic continuity) in the event of an emergency disruption that may result in the long-term suspension of all activities including face-to-face classes on RIT campuses.
+RIT is committed to the continuity of instruction (also called academic continuity) in the event of an emergency disruption that may result in the suspension of all activities, including face-to-face classes on RIT campuses.
 To prepare for any significant disruption in classes, ranging from closure due to weather or a medical emergency, to a campus evacuation or closure, all RIT instructors should have a plan in place to:

 - Consider and prepare for disruptions